 You will need to answer the "because" and offer good supporting details and anecdotes to support your reasons.

 For now, you don't need to be quite so detailed because each outline section labeled "paragraph" will only need to be a sentence or two.

 This pre-writing activity will help you craft your essay once you have decided on your topic and purpose.

-Now, move on to the Got It? section and practice completing some "Because" statements.
+Move on to the Got It? section and practice completing some "because" statements.